baxters-blog-banner

 For homeowners in Scotland, the Home Energy Scotland Grant and Loan offers interest-free loans and grants for energy efficiency improvements, including heat pumps.

-The reality is the majority of homes can be suitable for a heat pump, but the cost- effectiveness of the installation and its ongoing performance will depend on a number of factors.
+The reality is the majority of homes can be suitable for an air source heat pump, but the cost-effectiveness of the installation and its ongoing performance will depend on a number of factors.
 As a rule, a heat pump can be an effective and efficient heating source when paired with good levels of insulation, correct commissioning, regular servicing and proper use by the homeowner.
 These are all things you can remind your customers about during regular servicing throughout the year.

 Right from the start of the process, though, correct sizing is essential.
 As with any heating appliance, oversizing a heat pump will increase running costs and lower system efficiency.
 When a heat pump is oversized, it will ‘short cycle’, which means it fluctuates between being on and off.
 This ultimately makes the appliance much less efficient as well as risking damage to the compressor.